Vodafone weighs bid for Kabel Deutschland

 Vodafone shares were down 1.1 percent to 172.1 pence.

-Goldman Sachs and Bernstein Research analysts have written that Vodafone should look at buying cable assets in Spain, Germany and the Netherlands to keep up with competitors such as Telefonica (TEF.MC) and Deutsche Telekom (DTEGn.DE).
+Goldman Sachs and Bernstein Research analysts have written that Vodafone should look at buying cable assets in Spain, Germany and the Netherlands to keep up with competitors such as Telefonica and Deutsche Telekom.

 Vodafone has looked at Kabel Deutschland several times in the past since it would complement its mobile business in Germany, said a second person familiar with Vodafone's strategy.